aculich/haskell-emacs/README.md

     (add-to-list 'auto-mode-alist (cons "\\.hs\\'" 'hs-mode))
     (add-to-list 'auto-mode-alist (cons "\\.cabal\\'" 'hs-cabal-mode))

-See examples/bindings.el for example bindings to use.
-Most of these will become default eventually.
+See examples/init.el for example bindings.

 I will include auto-complete and auto-complete-etags.el (and any other dependencies) in the distribution in future.